 Whether you are in the fitness world or not, you’ve probably been exposed to BCAAs, or branched chain amino acids, in some capacity.
 You may also be wondering the common question, “Are BCAAS worth it?”
 Here are key elements to consider.

 You may have spotted some buff guys in your gym lugging around a pink liquid or mixing a colored powder into their water.
 This is because many hardcore bodybuilders, coaches and trainers will swear that the stuff can make or break your fitness routine and goals.
 However, with the average price of the supplement running about $50 a tub, are BCAAS worth it, and do they really live up to the hype?
 Let’s investigate.

 What are BCAAs?

-The bottom line?
-If your goal is to gain muscle, don’t waste your money on aminos, provided you’re getting enough protein from your diet.
+So, are BCAAS worth taking?
+The bottom line is if your goal is to gain muscle, don’t waste your money on aminos, provided you’re getting enough protein from your diet.
 However, this supplement does have its place in select situations.
 Yes, branched chain amino acids have been proven to preserve lean mass, promote muscle growth and enhance recovery.
 However, whether these BCAAs come from food or supplements doesn’t matter and, as a dietitian, I’m always going to recommend food comes first.

 To read much more about fitness and sports nutrition, visit Destini’s blog, The Athlete’s Dietitian.